-The FNI specialist group will comprise of professionals in the field of agriculture and related disciplines who will plan and strategically come up with workable solutions that will improve nutrition in the nation.
+The FNI specialist group comprising professionals in agriculture and related disciplines will plan and strategically develop workable solutions to improve the Nation's nutrition.

-1. To provide advisory support towards the implementation of policies that will reduce poverty-related malnutrition.
+1. To provide advisory support towards implementing policies to reduce poverty-related malnutrition.

 2. To create solutions that will increase food security for the less privileged of the society, children, pregnant and lactating mothers.

-5. To provide implementable solutions towards the provision of adequate mechanization to improve production of food.
+4. To provide implementable solutions towards providing adequate mechanization to improve food production.

-6. To promote the adoption of agriculture as the alternative to oil in the sustaining the economy and providing food security.
+5. To promote agriculture as the alternative to oil in sustaining the economy and providing food security.

-7. To organize conferences and seminars aimed to gain better insight on agriculture and its impact on the Nation.
+6. To organize conferences and seminars aimed to gain better insight into agriculture and its impact on the Nation.

 This membership is open to registered members of NDF who are interested in impacting the agricultural sector.
 Members can include Agriculturists, food scientists, dietitians, nutrition educators, soil scientists, and so forth.Back to Professional Groups Donate